 - Your trigger segment is “Signed up”

-- Your filter segment is “has viewed pricing page twice”
+- Your filter segment is “has viewed pricing page at least once”

 - You’d start the workflow with a 10-day delay.